Introduction to Silver Smithing: Pendants

 Introduction to Sewing Intensive: Mastering the Basics

-In this introductory intensive workshop, students will learn to master the basics of sewing.
+In this introductory intensive workshop, students will learn to master the basics of sewing, while starting and completing a tote bag.
 If you’re a beginner or someone who needs a refresher, this class is for you!
 Students will learn basic sewing machine mechanics and accessories, sewing machine control and coordination (sewing in lines, curves and corners), basic hand sewing and stitches, fabric and notion selection, proper cutting techniques, and how to start designing and executing your own sewing projects.

 Note: The Museum School has Singer Brilliance 6180 brand sewing machines, tools and fabric for students to use but please feel free to bring your own machine and supplies if you’d like.